ElektraInitiative/libelektra/doc/decisions/5_implemented/high_level_api.md

 ## Assumptions

+- Thread-safety:
-- Thread-safety: a handle is the accepted better solution than having to care about whether it is reentrant, thread-safe, ...
+  a handle is the accepted better solution than having to care about whether it is reentrant, thread-safe, ...
 - assumes that spec is available (either by compiled-in `KeySet` or exit after elektraOpen)
 - many projects do not care about some limitations (no binary, no metadata) but prefer a straightforward way to get/set config
-- When people hit limitations they fall back to direct use of ^KeySet^, ^Key^
+- when people hit limitations they fall back to direct use of `KeySet`, `Key`

 ## Considered Alternatives